Jingle Bell Blocked: 7 ‘Banned’ Holiday Songs

 The song remains popular on streaming services.

 Boyd recorded this novelty tune at age 13.
-It quickly topped the charts, to his surprise.
+It quickly topped the charts.

 However, the Catholic Archdiocese of Boston condemned the song for combining a religious holiday with suggested infidelity.
 Some radio stations refused to play the tune.

-Then Boyd spoke to church leaders, explaining that the song was about a child mistaking his father in costume for Santa Claus.
-The church lifted its ban.
+But after Boyd spoke to church leaders, explaining that the song was about a child mistaking his father in costume for Santa Claus, the archdiocese relented and radio stations returned the song to air.

-Composer Meredith Willson wrote this holiday classic, which has been recorded by Perry Como, Bing Crosby and Michael Bublé.
+Composer Meredith Willson wrote this holiday classic, which has since been recorded by many artists, including Perry Como, Bing Crosby and Michael Bublé.

 Mood Media pulled this tune from its holiday catalog of playlists for retail stores and hotels in 2019.
 It did so because of a lyric about wishing for “a pistol that shoots.”